Steveliu29/Sakura_card/README.md

 The cards can be dealed as a combination and have a more powerful effect on others.
 The combination is not arbitrary and the specific combinations with other cards are written in the instruction of each card.
 # Elaboration on Every Card's Effects
 ## Note for combo attack:
 Total damage is calculated by simply adding on the damage each card in this combo will cause.
 Several combos may cause more damage.
-See details below.
+See details below.<br />
-Number of defending cards to fully dodge combo attacks follows this rule: number of defending cards for every attacking card in the combo plus 1 more for special effect.
+Number of defending cards to fully dodge combo attacks follows this rule: number of defending cards for every attacking card in the combo plus 1 more for special effect.<br />
-**Example:** A combo of 1 windy and 1 watery card needs 5 less-than-three-star defending cards or 2 element cards to dodge.
+**Example:** A combo of 1 windy and 1 watery card needs 5 less-than-three-star defending cards or 2 element cards to dodge. <br />
-Partial dodge is allowed.
+Partial dodge is allowed.<br />
 ### Cards' Effects
-1. Windy (Three-star attacking & three-star defending element card) Windy is used to cause 1 damage to the target player.
-Two less-than-three-star defending cards or one element card can dodge this attack.
+1. Windy (Three-star attacking & three-star defending element card)<br />
+Windy is used to cause 1 damage to the target player.
+Two less-than-three-star defending cards or one element card can dodge this attack. <br />
-Number of defending cards to dodge combo with Watery/Firey/Earthy card follows the rule in the note.
+Number of defending cards to dodge combo with Watery/Firey/Earthy card follows the rule in the note.<br />
 **Note:** If a full combo of Watery/Firey/Earthy/Windy is used, the player dies immediately if no defending cards are used.
-Move card is not allowed (see *Move* below).
+Move card is not allowed (see *Move* below).<br />
-2. Shadow (Two-star defending card)
+2. Shadow (Two-star defending card)<br />
-Shadow cannot be used as defending card for Light and Dark cards.
+Shadow cannot be used as defending card for Light and Dark cards. <br />
-Can be used together with Dark card as scroll card to enter invisible status (See *Dark* below).
+Can be used together with Dark card as scroll card to enter invisible status (See *Dark* below).<br />
-3. Illusion (One-star attacking card & two-star defending card & time-delayed scroll card) If the judging card is in the range of specific minimum and maximum cards, this player's will be skipped for 1 turn.
+3. Illusion (One-star attacking card & two-star defending card & time-delayed scroll card)<br />
+If the judging card is in the range of specific minimum and maximum cards, this player's will be skipped for 1 turn.<br />
-Can be used together with Maze card (see *Maze* below).
+Can be used together with Maze card (see *Maze* below).<br />
-4. Flower (Scroll card)
+4. Flower (Scroll card)<br />
-Recover 1 hp for the player.
+Recover 1 hp for the player.<br />
-5. Mist (Two-star attacking & two-star defending card)
+5. Mist (Two-star attacking & two-star defending card)<br />
-6. Storm (Two-star attacking card)
+6. Storm (Two-star attacking card)<br />
-7. Float (One-star defending card)
+7. Float (One-star defending card)<br />
-8. Fight (One-star attacking card)
+8. Fight (One-star attacking card)<br />
-9. Song (Scroll card)
+9. Song (Scroll card)<br />
-Recover 1 hp for the player.
+Recover 1 hp for the player.<br />
-10. Shot (One-star attacking card)
+10. Shot (One-star attacking card)<br />
 When the player uses defending card(s), he/she can make a combo attack of Thunder and Shot cards to another player.
 2 two-star defending cards are required to dodge.
-Mirror card can deflect this combo (see *Mirror* below).
+Mirror card can deflect this combo (see *Mirror* below).<br />
-11. Sweet (Scroll card)
+11. Sweet (Scroll card)<br />
-Recover 1 hp for the player.
+Recover 1 hp for the player.<br />
-12. Freeze (Two-star defending card & time-delayed scroll card) The target player will skip his/her *next* turn.
-Can use Firey card to avoid this effect.
+12. Freeze (Two-star defending card & time-delayed scroll card)<br />
+The target player will skip his/her *next* turn.
+Can use Firey card to avoid this effect.<br />
-Can be used singly to defend Watery card.
+Can be used singly to defend Watery card.<br />
 Can be used together with Rain card to cause 1 damage in the next turn for the target player.
-No way to avoid.
+No way to avoid.<br />
-13. Arrow (One-star attacking card)
+13. Arrow (One-star attacking card)<br />
 Can be used together with Firey/Watery/Light card as a combo attack.
-This combo cannot use Mirror card to deflect (see *Mirror* below).
+This combo cannot use Mirror card to deflect (see *Mirror* below). <br />